-Section C.1.32.- In addition, KPMG Auditores, S.L. and other companies belonging to the KPMG network have provided audit or audit-related services to entities related to the ROVI Group amounting to EUR 31 thousand and non-financial reporting review services amounting to EUR 2 thousand.
+Section C.1.32 - In addition, KPMG Auditores, S.L. and other companies belonging to the KPMG network have provided audit or audit-related services to entities related to the ROVI Group in the amount of 55 thousand euros and services of review of the non-financial information statement in the amount of 2 thousand euros.

-Notwithstanding the above, it should be noted that these amounts may differ from the amounts reported in the annual accounts for auditors' fees and with those reported in the auditors' independence report, as the amounts in the accounts incorporate auditors' services provided to the Group by entities not belonging to the KPMG Group and the criteria for computing the services provided to 2021 vary in the case of the auditors' independence letter (in accordance with the definition of "fees charged" therein).
-In any case, the difference in these amounts is not significant enough to change the Audit Committee's conclusion on auditor independence in 2021.
+Notwithstanding the foregoing, it should be noted that these amounts may differ from those reported in the financial statements for auditors' fees and with those reported in the auditors' independence report, as i) the amounts in the financial statements relate to auditors' services provided to the Group by entities outside the KPMG Group and ii) the criteria for computing the services provided to 2022 vary in the case of the auditors' independence letter (as explained in the auditors' independence letter).
+In any case, the difference in these amounts is not sufficiently significant to change the Audit Committee's conclusion regarding auditor independence in 2022